 Studies on curcumin suggest a wide range of potential benefits.
 Curcumin can help to inhibit the activity of enzymes involved in inflammatory responses, allowing for pain relief.
-Some evidence suggests curcumin may support well-balanced blood sugar levels by helping to reduce glucose production, stimulate glucose uptake, and increase the secretion of insulin from the pancreas.
-Curcumin may also offer similar functions as vitamin C by helping to accelerate wound healing and improve the collagen synthesis.
+Some evidence suggests curcumin may support well-balanced blood sugar levels by helping to reduce glucose production by the liver, stimulate glucose uptake, and increase the secretion of insulin from the pancreas.
+Curcumin may also offer similar functions as vitamin C by helping to accelerate wound healing and improve collagen synthesis.

 Curcumin possesses potent antioxidant properties that contribute to many of its potential benefits.
 While curcumin is most often found in turmeric, the amount of turmeric you put in your food probably will not add up to enough to provide many benefits.
 Curcumin supplements with liposomal delivery can maximize your intake and results.

-Bovine colostrum is a milky fluid produced by cows in the first few days after giving birth.
-While it is not an antioxidant in and of itself, colostrum is packed with antioxidants including glutathione, along with a wide spectrum of vitamins, minerals, nutrients, and antibodies that can help to fight harmful bacteria and viruses that may contribute to acute illnesses and diseases.
+Bovine colostrum is the milk-like fluid produced by cows in the first few days after giving birth.
+While it is not an antioxidant in and of itself, colostrum is packed with antioxidants including glutathione, along with a wide spectrum of vitamins, minerals, nutrients, and antibodies.

 Colostrum is also rich in lactoferrin, a protein that plays a key role in the healthy function of the immune system.
-Evidence shows that lactoferrin acts as an antioxidant and can help in a variety of other areas within the body.
+Evidence shows that lactoferrin acts as an antioxidant and can help in a variety of areas within the body.
 Lactoferrin can help regulate iron levels and bone metabolism.
-Lactoferrin may also help inhibit your body’s inflammatory response.
+Lactoferrin may also help modulate your body’s immune response.

 Glutathione is considered one of the most important antioxidants because it exists within your cells, boosting the activities of other vitamins and antioxidants.
 Glutathione is a peptide made up of three main amino acids (cysteine, glycine, and glutamate).
 Every cell in your body produces it, and some researchers believe that measuring glutathione levels can be an accurate predictor of how long you will live.